difference between male plants and female plants

 The flowering stage is where attention shifts for both the male and female plants from growing taller and bigger to doing more "adult stuff."

-During the phase of vegetation, both female and male plants look identical.
+During the phase of vegetation, both male and female plants look identical.
 With the transition into the flowering phase comes the revelation of their sexes; this means that as they grow, it becomes clearer to know if your plant is male or female.

-During the flowering phase, males develop pollen-filled sacs, while females tend to house more cannabinoids by developing resinous buds.
+During the flowering phase, males develop pollen-filled sacs, while females tend to house more plant compound by developing resinous buds.

 male plants vs female plants